What is Hip Preservation?

 The exact cause of abnormal hip joint development is not always known.
 Adolescent hip dysplasia (AHD) is a common condition that most likely stems from an undiagnosed or untreated case of developmental dysplasia of the hip (DDH) in childhood.
 These issues can go unnoticed during infancy and childhood and may not cause symptoms even when severe.
 AHD typically appears as a child grows and becomes more active in the early teen years.
 This can result from a rapid growth spurt, the need for the hip to bear more load as the child gets bigger, or increased activity.

-The goals of joint preservation care promote your child's quality of life.
-The treatments and procedures offered at Gillette Children's Specialty Healthcare can increase the stability of the hip, reduce impingement, alleviate pain, and prevent or delay the need for total hip replacement.
+The goal of joint preservation care promotes your child's quality of life.
+The treatments and procedures offered at Gillette Children's can increase the stability of the hip, reduce impingement, alleviate pain, and prevent or delay the need for total hip replacement.

 Hip Preservation at Gillette

 Gillette has a long history of treating children with complex hip issues.
 We offer non-surgical treatments and surgical procedures to ensure your child gets the proper care for their hip condition and joint issues and prevent future pain or injury.